Bergman Complexes of Lattice Path Matroids

+where $V(f)$ denotes the set of vertices of $f$.
+Notice that a matroid type's ground set is always the full ground set $E$, while minors have strictly smaller ground sets.
+In general, a matroid type is a direct sum of minors.

-A maximal element $f\in\FF(M)$ (a {\em facet} of $P_M$) can be of one of two types: [1]{F_{#1}} \begin{itemize} \item[(i)] $f$ lies on the boundary of $\Delta_r$, \item[(ii)] $f$ meets the interior of $\Delta_r$. \end{itemize}
+A maximal element $f\in\FF(M)$ (a {\em facet} of $P_M$) can be of one of two types: [1]{F_{#1}} \begin{itemize} \item[(i)] $f$ lies on the boundary of $\Delta_d$, \item[(ii)] $f$ meets the interior of $\Delta_d$. \end{itemize}

 \begin{remark} \begin{itemize} \item[(i)] If $f$ is of type (i), then there is $j$ such that $x_j=0$ for all $x\in f$.
-In particular this is true for $x$ a vertex of $f$.
-This means that $j$ is not contained in any basis of $M_f$ - i.e., $j$ is a loop of $M_f$.
+This means that $j$ is not contained in any basis of $M_f$, i.e., $j$ is a loop of $M_f$.
 Conversely, if $j$ is a loop of $M_f$, then $f$ is of type (i).

-\item[(ii)] The facet $f$ is of type (ii) exactly when $f\subseteq H_F$ for an $F\in \LL(M)$ such that $M/F$ and $M[F]$ are both connected.
-Such an $F$ is called (following \cite{FS04}) a {\em flacet} of the matroid $M$, and is uniquely determined by $f$.
-We will write $\fl{f}$ for the flacet corresponding to the type-(ii) facet $f$. \end{itemize} \end{remark} \begin{remark} The vertices of a facet $f$ of type (ii) are indexed by the bases of $M_f$, i.e., by the set
+\item[(ii)] Following \cite[Prop.
+2.6]{FS04}, the facet $f$ is of type (ii) if and only if $f\subseteq H_F$ for an $F\in \LL(M)$ such that $M/F$ and $M[F]$ are both connected.
+Such an $F$ is called a {\em flacet} of the matroid $M$, and is uniquely determined by $f$.
+We will write $\fl{f}$ for the flacet corresponding to the type-(ii) facet $f$.
+The bases lying on this facet are the bases of the matroid $M/{F_f}\oplus M[F_f]$. \end{itemize} \end{remark}